Swarooparani-Balgari/mobile-sales-analysis/README.md

 - Revenue by salesperson
 - Sales dashboard

+![Dashboard: Sales_dashboard.png]

 Key Insights
 - Apple generated highest revenue
 - Delhi produced the most sales
 - Rahul was the top salesperson
-- On the day 01 June 2025 had the highest sales
+- On the day 01 June 2025 had the highest revenue among all days